CriticalSolutionsNetwork/ADAuditTasks/help/Get-ADHostAudit.md

 ## PARAMETERS

 ### -HostType
+Specifies the type of hosts to search for.
-Select from WindowsServers, WindowsWorkstations or Non-Windows.
+Valid values are WindowsServers, WindowsWorkstations, and Non-Windows.

 ```yaml
 Type: String